footfalcon/AI-4-Trading/README.md

 # AI-4-Trading
-Project work for Udacity AI for Trading nano degree
+Project work for Udacity AI for Trading nanodegree